VarshaRengarajan/mAadhar-Application/README.md

 **Expected Deliverables:**

 **Features of the application:**
--Registration
--Login
+- Registration
+- Login
--Apply for a new Aadhar Card
+- Apply for a new Aadhar Card
--Place a request for updating Aadhar details
+- Place a request for updating Aadhar details
--Apply for a duplicate Aadhar Card
+- Apply for a duplicate Aadhar Card
--Admin: Approve Aadhar Application and issue new Aadhar number -Apply to close Aadhaar card (due to death)
+- Admin: Approve Aadhar Application and issue new Aadhar number
+- Apply to close Aadhaar card (due to death)

 **Recommended technologies:**

--Database: MySQL
+- Database: MySQL
--Backend: Java Programming (Spring Boot, JPA, Hibernate)
+- Backend: Java Programming (Spring Boot, JPA, Hibernate)
--Frontend: Angular, Bootstrap, and HTML/CSS -Automation and testing technologies: Selenium and TestNG
+- Frontend: Angular, Bootstrap, and HTML/CSS
+- Automation and testing technologies: Selenium and TestNG
--DevOps tools/technologies: Git, GitHub, Jenkins, and Docker -Optional implementation: Kubernetes, AWS
+- DevOps tools/technologies: Git, GitHub, Jenkins, and Docker
+- Optional implementation: Kubernetes, AWS